lcox74/uqcsbot-discord/snailrace/README.md

 >           response only goes back to the original sender.
 This will also
 >           timeout/delete after 15 minutes.

+To start with, you will need to initialise yourself as a new player.
+This can be done as easy as `/snailrace init`.
+This will initialise your user with `10g` of money and generate a random starting snail for your user.

 ### General

 The following arent fully related to the other 3 and is more for checking the